 Here is a link to a curious and isolated event that happened in World War Two.

-In 1992, after some ten to twenty thousand young people had been killed in gang violence, the Los Angeles Bloods and Crips called a truce that would last for over ten years and resulted in a major decline in violence.
+But truces have occurred on our own streets.
+In 1992, after some ten to twenty thousand young people had been killed in Los Angeles gang violence, the Bloods and Crips called a truce that would last for over ten years and resulted in a major decline in violence.

 Gangs in Honduras and El Salvador, sick of their own carnage, copied it.